marija-kara/Self_driving_car/README.md

 - Marjan Angeleski

 ## Intro
 What a challenge!!
 It took us handful of datasets, and different Neural Network models (with a lot of parameters tuning), different technique for preprocessing and augmentation of the data to get here - finally a self-driving car.
-During this proces in our understanig it is a must to have a good machine for collecting good data from the simulator.
-Once we got a good dataset
+During this process in our understanding it is a must to have a good machine for collecting good data from the simulator.
+Also because we did not own a computer with a GPU we had difficulties during the training of the model, such as taking too long to train the model or not been able to continue to training till the end because of the online GPU limit on the kernel that we used.
+This project can be challenging if you are new to the field of the Machine Learning (as we are), many of the steps during this project may be confusing, but we hope that this notebook will make it easy for someone with basic Python knowledge to implement.

 ### Files Submitted
 Submission includes all required files and can be used to run the simulator in autonomous mode.